sematext/docs/docs/agents/sematext-agent/windows-installation.md

 - Stop: Similarly, in the Services application, locate "Sematext Agent", right-click on it, and select "Stop"
 - Restart: To restart the Sematext Agent, you can either stop and then start it again using the aforementioned steps or right-click on "Sematext Agent" in the Services application and select "Restart"

-Alternatively, you can use the command-line interface by running one of the following commands:
+Alternatively, you can use the command-line interface by running one of the following commands as Administrator:

 Start: